RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/citizen-integrator-track/lab05/README.md

     ![13-create-app.png](images/13-create-app.png "Create App")

-1. Update the **Redirect URL** to	 http://www-userX.dil.opentry.me.
+1. Update the **Redirect URL** to http://www-userX.dil.opentry.me/*.
 And note the *API Credentials*.
 Write them down as you will need the **Client ID** and the **Client Secret** to test your integration.
     ![14-app-credentials.png](images/14-app-credentials.png "App Credentials")

-*Congratulations!* You have now an application to test your OpenId Connect integration.
+*Congratulations!* You have now an application to test your OpenID Connect Integration.

 ## Steps Beyond